tldr-pages/tldr/pages/linux/xz.md

 # xz

-> Data compression software with a high compression ratio
+> Data compression software with a high compression ratio.
 > Can compress typical files ~30% smaller than gzip and ~15% smaller output than bzip2.
-> Syntax is similar to that of gzip
+> Syntax is similar to that of gzip.
 > More information: <https://tukaani.org/xz/>.

 - Compress a single file: